 However, they have produced some of the finest Formula 1 drivers that we have seen such as Sebastian Vettel and Max Verstappen.
 So, if you are able to perform really well and consistently, they can take you directly into Formula 1, but it is extremely competitive.

 On top of that, most driver academies don’t give you the option of choosing where or what you race.
-This is what the Red Bull Junior team has been criticised of for many years now, with drivers such as Antonio Felix Da Costa choosing to leave the team for that reason.
+This is what the Red Bull Junior team has been criticized of for many years now, with drivers such as Antonio Felix Da Costa choosing to leave the team for that reason.

 Many Formula 1 drivers start their karting careers at extremely young ages such as between 3 and 5 years old.
 However, it’s never too late, as some drivers started karting at ages of around 12 to 14 and still made it to Formula 1.
 The key is to learn how the sport works and to develop as a racing driver.

-Karting is perfect because you can race locally in small championships as well as heading into huge international events to go up against the best karting drivers from around the world.
+Karting is perfect because you can race locally in small championships as well as head into huge international events to go up against the best karting drivers from around the world.
 It’s an opportunity to see where your strengths and weaknesses are as a driver and to find out if you really want to pursue a career in motorsport.

 However, this doesn’t mean that if you aren’t winning you won’t be successful in motorsport.
 Not every driver wins before they move onto the next level.
-Charles Leclerc for example lost out on the Under 18 Karting World Championships in 2012, however, he still made it to Formula 1, whereas the drivers who had finished 1st and 2nd in the same championship are nowhere near Formula 1.
+Charles Leclerc for example lost out on the Under 18 Karting World Championships in 2012, however, he still made it to Formula 1, whereas the drivers who finished 1st and 2nd in the same championship are nowhere near Formula 1.

 So, just because you don’t win, doesn’t mean your motorsport career won’t be successful.
 At the same time, just because you do win, doesn’t mean you will be successful in motorsport.
 Everyone at that stage in their career is learning and growing towards their goals.

 Karting is a good place for a driver to learn about setups which will become crucial by the time they step into single-seater racing.
 This is the perfect time to experiment with setups and to learn what kind of handling you prefer on your car.
-Knowing this before you move into single seaters will give your engineers a huge help in setting up your car.
+Knowing this before you move into single-seaters will give your engineers a huge help in setting up your car.

 The ages of drivers in karting varies greatly.
 You will find drivers from the young age of 3 all the way up to drivers who compete at ages of 20 and over.
 Some are seriously competitive, but others might just be racing as a hobby.